Skip to main content

 Of course, there is a feast and people are wondering where is the queen.
 (For the knowledge, the queen is not there because she arranged a separate feast for women in the royal house.)
 And so, the king ordered his chamberlains to bring in Queen Vashti to show herself to the officials and to all his guests.

-Esther 1:10, "On the seventh day, when the heart of the king was merry with wine, he commanded Mehuman, Biztha, Harbona, Bigtha, and Abagtha, Zethar, and Carcas, the seven chamberlains that served in the presence of Ahasuerus the king."
+"On the seventh day, when the heart of the king was merry with wine, he commanded Mehuman, Biztha, Harbona, Bigtha, and Abagtha, Zethar, and Carcas, the seven chamberlains that served in the presence of Ahasuerus the king.
+To bring Vashti the queen before the king with the crown royal, to shew the people and the princes her beauty: for she was fair to look on."
+(Esther 1:10-11)

-But when the chamberlains told Queen Vashti, she refused to come.
+But when the chamberlains notified Queen Vashti, she refused to come.
 That is why the King becomes angry because he was humiliated in front of everyone.

 The King asked for advice to the wise men about law and order on what to do with Queen Vashti.